artmg/macUP/misc.md

 * Wait a couple of minutes for it to finish
 * Eject the CD and test out the disc in an ordinary player

+According to [this Apple Music guide](https://support.apple.com/en-gb/guide/music/mus03854c438/mac) CDs you create with Music (iTunes) _will_ play in normal CD players, but DVDs will **only** play in computers.
+If you want a non-data DVD, one that will play in a regular DVD player, then you could try one of these open-source programs available via homebrew:

+* burn
+    - simple, old favourite
+    - not updated since 2010 (but still in use)
+* dvdstyler
+    - mature, cross-platform, in c++ with wxWidgets
+    - last mac build 2019, although X+Win updated 2021
+    - includes menu creation features

+You can use an online video downloading service if your media originates from YouTube, Vimeo, etc.
+DVD uses 576i resolution, so it's not worth going for higher than 720p downloads.

+The video be automatically converted by the burning program to use the MPEG-2 encoding at the correct resolution and framerate for the DVD standard, put you might need to choose PAL format for Europe.

 ## Troubleshooting